Louis F. Graham

 Graham LF, Crissman HP, Tocco J, Lopez W, Snow RC, and Padilla M. (in press).
 Navigating community institutions: Black transgender women’s experiences in schools, the criminal justice system, and churches.
 Sexuality Research and Social Policy.

-Graham LF, Matiz A, Lopez W, Gracey A, Snow RC, and Padilla M. (in press).
-Addressing economic devastation and built environment degradation to prevent violence: A photovoice project of Detroit Youth Passages.
-Community Literacy Journal.
+Graham LF, Matiz A, Lopez W, Gracey A, Snow RC, and Padilla M. (2013).
+Addressing economic devastation and built environment degradatino to prevent violence: A photovoice project of Detroit Youth Passages.
+Community Literacy Journal; 8(1): 41-52.

 Graham LF.
 (2012).
 Psychosocial health of black sexually marginalized men.
 In H. Treadwell, C. Xanthos, & K. Holden (eds.), Social determinants of Health Among African-American Men.
 Jossey Bass.